-• Move control down to disengage childproof locks.
+- Move lock control up to engage the childproof lock. - Move control down to disengage childproof locks.

 REMOTE ENTRY SYSTEM (IF EQUIPPED)

 This device complies with part 15 of the FCC rules and with RS-210 of Industry Canada.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) This device must accept any interference received, including interference that may cause undesired operation.